 Is it just me or have food choices become ridiculously complicated over the last few years?

 Remember the days when it was just about calorie content?
 Or sugar and salt?
-Now there are a bazillion new things that we need to watch out for when ever we put something in our mouths.
+Now there are a bazillion new things that we need to watch out for whenever we put something in our mouths.

-Trans fats, pink slime (originally only for animal consumption, but approved for humans in 2001), horse meat camouflaged as Ikea meatballs, shellac in candy (and here you were thinking it was just a product to revolutionise your nails), corn syrup, additives, preservatives, flavour enhancers, E numbers, pesticides… the list goes on and on!
+Trans fats, pink slime (originally only for animal consumption, but approved for humans in 2001), horse meat camouflaged as Ikea meatballs, shellac in candy (and here you were thinking it was just a product to revolutionize your nails), corn syrup, additives, preservatives, flavour enhancers, E numbers, pesticides… the list goes on and on!